1. Who is a Data Scientist?

 - Do you have a background in computer science, mathematics, statistics, information technology or a similar branch?

 Even if you are from a non-technical background, getting into data science wouldn’t be that difficult.
 All you need to have is an aptitude for maths and statistics.
 Developing skills in applied mathematics and statistics will pave a way for you in data science.

 If maths and statistics are the fundamentals of data science, machine learning follows closely.
 Learn the basics of machine learning since it is used for many data science applications like creating forecasts and data modelling patterns.
 Knowledge of machine learning will enable you to design and use algorithms for data modelling.

 One of the many requirements of data science is programming so you need to brush up your coding skills.
 Languages like Python, R, SAS help data scientists to read and analyse data sets.
 Thanks to its flexibility, Python is one of the most widely used programming languages in data science.
 For querying, you will benefit from learning SQL.

 Data Munging and Reporting

 Aspiring data scientists should also learn data munging and reporting.
 While data munging helps to identify and discard redundant data, reporting ensures that it’s put into readable and actionable format.

-Courses like Great Learning’s PGP- Data Science and Analytics prepare a candidate for all kinds of data science roles and challenges.
+Courses like Great Learning’s Data Science and Engineering, prepare a candidate for all kinds of data science roles and challenges.
 It starts by familiarising a candidate with the basic programming and statistical models and gradually teaches them fundamentals of the domain.
 It also allows them to work on capstone projects to understand industry insights and practices.
-Depending on your dream job, you can specialise in Data Science and Engineering, and M.Tech in Data Science and Machine Learning.
+Depending on your dream job, you can also specialize in M.Tech in Data Science and Machine Learning.
 In the end, curiosity and a passion for driving data powered results are all that is required for becoming successful in this field.2